-Set for the last packet, carried in the current RTP stream, of the access unit, in line with the normal use of the M bit in video formats, to allow an efficient playout buffer handling.
+Set for the last packet of the access unit, carried in the current RTP stream.
+This is in line with the normal use of the M bit in video formats to allow an efficient playout buffer handling.
 When MRST or MRMT is in use, if an access unit appears in multiple RTP streams, the marker bit is set on each RTP stream's last packet of the access unit.

 Informative note: The content of a NAL unit does not tell whether or not the NAL unit is the last NAL unit, in decoding order, of an access unit.
-An RTP sender implementation may obtain this information from the video encoder.
-If, however, the implementation cannot obtain this information directly from the encoder, e.g. when the bitstream was pre-encoded, and also there is no timestamp allocated for each NAL unit, then the sender implementation can inspect subsequent NAL units in decoding order to determine whether or not the NAL unit is the last NAL unit of an access unit as follows.
-A NAL unit naluX is the last NAL unit of an access unit if it is the last NAL unit of the bitstream or the next VCL NAL unit naluY in decoding order has the high-order bit of the first byte after its NAL unit header equal to 1, and all NAL units between naluX and naluY, when present, have nal_unit_type in the range of 32 to 35, inclusive, equal to 39, or in the ranges of 41 to 44, inclusive, or 48 to 55, inclusive.
+An RTP sender implementation may obtain these information from the video encoder.
+If, however, the implementation cannot obtain these information directly from the encoder, e.g. when the bitstream was pre-encoded, and also there is no timestamp allocated for each NAL unit, then the sender implementation can inspect subsequent NAL units in decoding order to determine whether or not the NAL unit is the last NAL unit of an access unit as follows.
+A NAL unit is determined to be the last NAL unit of an access unit if it is the last NAL unit of the bitstream.
+A NAL unit naluX is also determined to be the last NAL unit of an access unit if both the following conditions are true: 1) the next VCL NAL unit naluY in decoding order has the high-order bit of the first byte after its NAL unit header equal to 1, and 2) all NAL units between naluX and naluY, when present, have nal_unit_type in the range of 32 to 35, inclusive, equal to 39, or in the ranges of 41 to 44, inclusive, or 48 to 55, inclusive.